The Starfighters is a 1964 American film, starring Robert Dornan, Richard Jordahl and Richard Masters.

 - Does This Remind You of Anything?: The refueling scenes.

-- Don't Explain the Joke: The base commander makes a joke about never being able to hit the dummy plane targets, the flight leader mentions that maybe if they paint a swastika on it he'll be able to shot it down in seconds, before telling everyone that the Base commander had a high kill count during WWII for anyone that couldn't figure it out.
+- Don't Explain the Joke: The base commander makes a joke about never being able to hit the dummy plane targets, the flight leader mentions that maybe if they paint a swastika on it he'll be able to shoot it down in seconds, before telling everyone that the Base commander had a high kill count during WWII for anyone that couldn't figure it out.

 - Exactly What It Says on the Tin: Averted if you expect the movie to be a space opera.
 Very much played straight if you know your airplanes.
 Lots and lots of Starfighter footage indeed.

-- Truth in Television: The poopie suit was called such because the pilot sweated so much in the suit, it smelled like he pooped in it.
-The other nickname for the flight suit was "the body condom".
+- Inherently Funny Words: The flight suit for the fighter jets is called "poopie suit."
+Truth in Television: It was called as such because the pilot sweated so much in the suit, it smelled like he pooped in it.
+The other nickname for the flight suit was "the body condom."

 - Short-Distance Phone Call: Running Gag in the film — one pilot in the officer's club calls another pilot, who answers the call in the next phone booth over.
 First pilot talks the second into doing the first a favor to clear the way for a date; second agrees, and hangs up.
 The first pilot walks over to the second pilot and finishes explaining the details, then walks off.
 The second pilot goes "Hey!" a second later.
 (Bob's the second pilot the first time, and the first pilot the second run through the gag.)